Skip to main content

 Coloplast SpeediCath® Compact Set

 The Coloplast SpeediCath® Compact Catheter Sets are all-in-one catheter and bag sets.
-They are available in male length as well as female length.
-Plus, the SpeediCath® Compact Set for men features a unique telescopic design that fits anywhere between 12 Fr to 18 Fr size needs.
+They are available in male and female lengths.
+Plus, the SpeediCath® Compact Set for men features a unique telescopic design that fits needs between 12 Fr and 18 Fr.

 Pros: